TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-receiving-an-order.md

 ## Query about order status

-The Data Box service **does not guarantee any SLA** for order fulfilment and completion.
-Processing orders is subject to inventory availability, processing capacity, concurrent orders and other factors at the datacenter including environmental conditions.
-Please note that orders are processed and shipped at datacenters worldwide only on **business days**.
+The Data Box service **does not guarantee any SLA** for order fulfillment and completion.
+Order processing is subject to a range of factors, including: inventory availability, processing capacity, concurrent orders, and environmental conditions.
+Worldwide, data centers only process and ship orders on **business days**.

-When a shipment is in transit, tracking information is updated on the Overview page in the portal.
+When a shipment is in transit, tracking information is updated on the **Overview** page in the portal.

 ### **Recommended Documents**